rnamodifications/anchor_app/README.md

 ### Software requirements
 #### OS requirements
 This project is supported for macOS/Linux.
-The project has been tested on the following systems:
+The project has been tested on macOS (Sonoma 14.0).
-- macOS: Sonoma 14.0

 #### Python dependencies
 1. Python version 3.7+ is required.
-Go to https://www.python.org/downloads/ to download python and follow the instruction for installation.
+Go to the [Python Website](https://www.python.org/downloads/) to download python and follow the instruction for installation.
 2. The rest dependencies are listed inside requirements.txt, please refer to the [Prepare the Environment](#prepare-the-environment) section on how to install them.
 They should install within 1 minute, depending on your network speed.

 ## Download
 Clone this repository.
 Click the green button "Code" and click the "Download ZIP" button.
 Now a zip file named "anchor_app-main.zip" is downloaded.
 Unzip this file.
 In macOS/Linux system, usually the path of the project is ~/Downloads/anchor_app-main.
-In Windows system, suppose the path of the project is C:\anchor_app-main.

 ## Prepare the Environment
-Environment preparation for macOS/Linux and Windows will be described separately.
-### Prepare the environment
 1. Open the Terminal.
 2. Create an virtual environment by entering the following command
 ```Bash